 Dawn Lindblade, D.M.A.

-Dawn Marie Lindblade-Evans, D.M.A., associate professor at the University of Central Oklahoma, joined the faculty in the fall of 2011.
+Dawn Marie Lindblade-Evans, D.M.A., Professor at the University of Central Oklahoma, joined the faculty in the fall of 2011.
 She also teaches for Clarinet Pro Workshops with Executive Director, Julie Linder.
 She has previously held positions at Southeastern Louisiana University and the Puerto Rico Conservatory of Music.

 An active chamber musician, she is currently a member of the Lupine Trio (Hong Zhu, violin and Sallie Pollack, piano), Sugar Fish Reed Trio (KaDee Bramlett, oboe and Lori Wooden, bassoon) and the Otis Trio (Tess Remy-Schumacher, cello and Sallie Pollack, piano).
 In 2016, she toured China and performed with the Sugar Fish Reed Trio and taught classes in Guangzhou, Chengdu and Beijing.
 In 2019 she concertized with colleagues in Bangkok, Thailand.
 Post Covid tour destinations with the Otis Trio are planned through Germany and Montenegro.